Nevenall/sufficient-reason/src/blades-design.md

 cabal being the equivalent of gang.
 Sufficient Reason is less about the cabal fighting for territory and status and doing scores together though.
-It's about very different things, which makes me wonder if the cabal should have a playbook of its own? if it did it would have useful things on it, like nodes and libraries and sphere training grounds. but it might be interesting if aquiring things like that was more of a downtime action.
+It's about very different things, which makes me wonder if the cabal should have a playbook of its own? if it did it would have useful things on it, like nodes and libraries and sphere training grounds. but it might be interesting if acquiring things like that was more of a downtime action.
 Meaning that a mage would have to set aside his quest for greater understanding of reality and Will advancement to gather a library or tap a node. that could be an interesting challenge.

 the mechanics of that are saying that Sufficient Reason is about all the things that can get in the way of a Mage's dedication to advancing his power in the form of Will. at least a fair bit of the game is about that.
 Kind of harkens to Ars Magica.